carlxw/pomodoer/README.md

 * Don't use outdated or deprecated packages

 ## Future Ideas
-* Further enhance webpage responsiveness with media queries so that user can modify viewport sizes
+* Further enhance webpage responsiveness with media queries so that user can modify viewport sizes, aka do better with CSSing
 * Use an alternative of `localStorage` to save a user's tasks so that they can come back to it next time
 * Allow user to configure the webpage (i.e., timer durations, custom backgrounds, etc.)
 * Implement subtasks into the list